pungkula1337anka/Voice-Stuff/PlayPlaylist.md

 Settings > Devices & Integrations > VideoLAN > VLC with Telnet
 and fill in your local ip and default port.
-If you did not change the password in the pyscript, the password is `test123`.
+If your using my other [pyscripts](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/PlayArtist.md) and did not change the password, its `test123`.